zofy/uda-agency/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+#### Setup enviroment variables
+Run `source setup.sh` in order to export `env` variables used to configure the app.

 ## Database Setup
 In Postgres create database called `agency` run: